 Cells of the lens lose their organelles and are therefore transparent.
 The lens becomes progressively opaque as newer cells replace older ones, which accumulate in the lens.
 This is called a cataract.

-If the lens loses its elasticity (due to age) and cannot assume a spherical shape, it leads to loss of near vision and this is called presbyopia.
+If the lens loses its elasticity (due to age) and cannot assume a spherical shape, it leads to loss of near vision, and this is called presbyopia.
 If images of far objects focus at a point in front of the retina, the eye is nearsighted or myopic and far vision is poor.
 If images of near objects focus at a point behind the retina, the eye is farsighted or hyperopic and near vision is poor.
 If the lens or cornea is not smooth, it is called astigmatism.
 The lens separates an anterior chamber filled with aqueous humor and a posterior chamber filled with vitreous humor.
-If aqueous humor is formed faster than it is removed, it results in an increased pressure within the eye.
+If aqueous humor is formed faster than it is removed, it results in increased pressure within the eye.
 This can cause irreversible blindness with the death of optic nerves and it is called glaucoma.
 The pigmented, opaque iris that has a central hole, the pupil, controls the amount of light entering the eye.
 The iris has smooth muscles, innervated by autonomic nerves.
 Stimulation of the sympathetic nerves dilates the pupil to let in more light when light is poor and stimulation of the parasympathetic nerves constricts the pupil to allow in less light when light is bright.

 Rods – sensitive and responding to low light and cones – less sensitive and responding to bright light.
 There are three kinds of cones containing red-, green-, or blue-sensitive pigment.
 Photoreceptors contain photopigments, which absorb light.
-There are 4 photopigments, rhodopsin in the rods and one in each of the 3 cone types.
+There are 4 photopigments, rhodopsin in the rods, and one in each of the 3 cone types.
 Each photopigment contains an integral membrane protein, opsin, which binds a light-sensitive chromatophore molecule.
 The chromatophore – retinal (a derivative of vitamin A) is the same in all the 4 photopigments.
 The opsin is different in each type of photopigment, absorbing light at different wavelengths of the spectrum.
-Light activates retinal, causing it to change shape and triggering a hyperpolarization in the bipolar cells, which synapse with the photoreceptor cells.
+The light activates retinal, causing it to change shape and triggering a hyperpolarization in the bipolar cells, which synapse with the photoreceptor cells.
 After its activation, retinal changes back to its resting shape by light-independent mechanisms and the photoreceptor cell is depolarized

 Photoreceptor cells synapse with neurons called bipolar cells which, in turn, synapse with ganglion cells that produce the first action potentials in the chain.
 Axons from ganglion cells form the optic nerve, which crosses over to the opposite side of the optic chiasm.